samuelventer/samuelventer.github.io/_pages/prac-archive.md

 ## My Practicals

 ### [Linux Terminal](/prac-archive/linux-lerminal)
-to get aquanted with terminal i have been using diffrent tools. like SSH into over the wire bandit.
-Or Tmux
+to get aquanted with terminal i have been using diffrent tools like man, tldr --help and apropos.
+Also multiplexers like Tmux

 [What I’m doing →](/prac-archive/linux-lerminal)